Children and Youth Catechesis

 What does it look like to be a Christian?

-(3-6 years old)
+(3-5 years old)

-Catechesis of the Good Shepherd, employing the Montessori method, is a focused effort to create an environment in which children can readily contemplate and enjoy their relationship with God.
+Catechesis of the Good Shepherd, employing the Montessori method, is a focused effort to create an environment in which children can readily contemplate and enjoy an awe-filled relationship with God.
 In this environment, children begin to practice the rhythms of our liturgical worship, hear the stories of our Christian faith, and participate in a life directed to God in all things.
 All of this is directed towards the greater end of answering the question of our formation in Christ— "what does it look like to be a Christian?"

 This catechesis program meets on Sundays at 9:00 am throughout the year with the summer off.